Faizabad: Sports

-Dr. Bhimrao Ambedkar International Sports Stadium Loc: 26°43′47″N 82°08′17″E is an international standard sports complex being built on NH 330 (Faizabad to Sultanpur Road) in Ayodhya, Uttar Pradesh.
+Dr. Bhimrao Ambedkar International Sports Stadium Loc: 26°43′47″N 82°08′17″E is an international standard sports complex being built on NH 330 (Faizabad to Sultanpur Road) in Ayodhya district.
 The new sports complex would have astro turf, synthetic track, olympic size swimming pool, cricket field, hostels and other required facilities.
 It is the part of multi crore Rs. project for sports complex by state government.
 The Lokayukta office has received a complaint from one Bhanu Pratap Singh of Ayodhya who has accused the minister of corruption in the construction of Ayodhya International stadium.
 According to the complainant, the sports minister had a nexus with former sports director Hari Om and former project manager R.D.
 Prasad and had deliberately delayed the construction of the ₹ 86 crore Dr. Bhimrao Ambedkar stadium, paving the way for an escalation of costs to ₹ 1.50 billion.